gnomikos/ASprofiler/README.md

 **Why ASprofiler is important?**

 The output data might be used to:
-- increase the granularity of the existing information concerning the AS portfolio
+- Increase the granularity of the existing information concerning the AS portfolio
-- evaluate the networking expansion of the customer base
+- Evaluate the networking expansion of the customer base
-- geolocate ASes based on where they exchange Internet traffic
+- Geolocate ASes based on where they exchange Internet traffic
 ------------

 ## How it works